 We expect that we will rely upon trade secrets, know-how, continuing technological innovations and licensing opportunities to develop and maintain our competitive position.
 Others may independently develop substantially equivalent proprietary information or be issued patents that may prevent the sale of our products or know-how or require us to license such information and pay significant fees or royalties in order to produce our products.
 Moreover, our technology could infringe upon claims of patents owned by others.
 If we were found to be infringing on a patent held by another, we might have to seek a license to use the patented technology.
 In that case, we might not be able to obtain such a license on terms acceptable to us, or at all.
 If a legal action were to be brought against us or our licensors, we could incur substantial defense costs, and any such action might not be resolved in our favor.
-If such a dispute were to be resolved against us, we could have to pay the other party large sums of money and our use of our proposed products could be restricted or prohibited.
+If such a dispute were to be resolved against us, we could have to pay the other party large sums of money and our use of our technology and the testing, manufacture, marketing or sale of one or more of our proposed products could be restricted or prohibited.